Paddy Sullivan, WalletHub Credit Card Advisor

 Yes, a secured credit card will increase your limit under certain conditions.
 For instance, you can add additional funds to your security deposit to raise your credit limit.
 Plus, if you make several consecutive timely payments, the issuer may increase your limit without an additional deposit.

+With a secured credit card, you add a security deposit to establish your credit limit.
+As secured cards are designed for people with less than good credit, the deposit also serves as collateral.
+The amount of your deposit determines your credit limit.
 You’ll be refunded the deposit in full when you close your account in good standing.
 Any unpaid balance or fees owed will be deducted from your balance when you close the account.

-Here is how to increase your secured credit card limit:
+How to increase your secured credit card limit:

-Make several consecutive online payments.
-Many issuers will evaluate your account after you make your first several payments on time and consider an increase in your credit limit without an additional deposit.
-The drawback is you have no control over how much you credit limit will be increased, if at all.
+- Automatic credit limit increases: Some issuers will consider you for a credit limit increase without an additional deposit after you make your first several payments on time.
+The Capital One Platinum Secured Credit Card is a good example.
+However, you have no control over how much and when you credit limit will be increased, if at all.

 When evaluating your account for automatic credit limit increases, the issuer will perform a soft inquiry on your credit report.
 This inquiry does not affect your credit score, nor does the issuer need your permission to generate it.
 Not all secured credit cards offer automatic credit limit increases, though.

 Alternative ways to increase your credit limit on a secured credit card:

 Note that your card may be eligible for graduation to an unsecured credit card.
 If your account has been in good standing for more than 12 months, contact your issuer and see if you are eligible for graduation.
 If approved, you will receive a refund on your security card.
 You may also be eligible for automatic credit limit increases or request them yourself if you’ve used your card responsibly.